-Reflecting on your work is good practice and reflections can be added to the portfolio in the same way that activities can.
+Reflecting on your work is good practice and reflections can be added to the portfolio in the same way as any other activity.
 Just start typing 'reflection' as the activity name, and select the reflection proforma from the drop-down box.

-Deciding on the next steps to take in your specialty training may not be a decision you make alone and is not necessarily a separate step in the process, but may come as part of reflecting, or as part of a review meeting with one of your supervisors.
+Deciding on the next steps to take in your specialty training may not be a decision you make alone.
+It may come as part of reflecting, as part of a review meeting with one of your supervisors or following an ARCP.

-The online portfolio system provides you with some tools to facilitate analysing your training needs:
+The online portfolio system provides you with some tools to facilitate assessing your training needs:

-- Reviews - induction meetings, supervision meetings, supervisor reports and even the ARCP can be all done through the system, so that you have all the documents you need to make an informed decision as to what your next objectives could be in one place.
+- Reviews - regular supervision meetings and the ARCP can all be done through FOM PortfolioBuilder, so that you have all the documents you need to make an informed decision as to what your next objectives could be in one place.
 The follow-up feature can be used to connect relevant activities together to clearly demonstrate that one activity occurred as a result of another.

-- The Portfolio Card - the specialty training portfolio card gives you, supervisors & anyone else with responsibility for monitoring the progress of specialty trainees an at-a-glance view of how much evidence you have and how much of the curriculum you have covered to date.
+- The Portfolio Card - the specialty training portfolio card gives you, supervisors & anyone else with responsibility for monitoring the progress of specialty trainees an at-a-glance view of how much evidence you have, and how much of the curriculum you have covered to date.
 The portfolio card can be found on the dashboard of every trainee's account.

 - The Curriculum Coverage page - this gives more detailed information than the portfolio card and shows evidence as it is mapped to a curriculum.
-This helps trainees and supervisors identify gaps and set appropriate targets.
+This helps trainees and supervisors identify gaps in curriculum coverage and set appropriate targets.
 Curriculum coverage can be found on the activities page.

 A detailed description of the types and levels of evidence required at each stage of training within the spiral curriculum are provided within Section 4 of the FOM Training Handbook.